-Applicants seeking the right to complete postgraduate studies based on a foreign degree must attach to their application certified copies of their diploma/final transcript and all other certificates on which their application is based.
+Applicants seeking the right to complete postgraduate studies based on a foreign degree must attach to their application a certified copy of their diploma and of all other certificates on which their application is based.
 If a certificate has been issued in a language other than Finnish, Swedish or English, the application must include an official translation of the document into one of these languages.
 Under special circumstances, the Dean may accept certificates in other languages.

-The postgraduate-level teaching provided by the Faculty of Law is primarily given in Finnish and English.
+The postgraduate-level instruction provided by the Faculty of Law is primarily given in Finnish and English.
 Applicants seeking the right to pursue postgraduate studies based on a foreign degree are required to demonstrate that they are capable of completing the degree in question and that they have a good knowledge of Finnish or English.

-Language skills are assessed in accordance with the language proficiency requirements of the University or in another manner approved by the Dean.
-Under special circumstances, the Dean may decide that good skills or a master's degree completed in a language other Finnish, Swedish or English is sufficient to fulfil the language requirement.
+The language skills are assessed in accordance with the language proficiency requirements of the University or in another manner approved by the Dean.
+Under special circumstances, the Dean may decide that good skills or a master's degree in a language other Finnish, Swedish or English is sufficient to fulfil the language requirement.

-Admissions decision
+Admission decision

-After an application is submitted, two decisions are made: the Dean's decision on granting the right to study and the Faculty Council's decision approving the applicant's Personal Study Plan, research plan and major subject and appointing a supervisor/supervisors.
+After an application is submitted, two decisions are made: the Dean's decision on granting the right to study and the Faculty Council's decision on approving the applicant's initial study plan, research plan, major subject, and supervisor/supervisors.
 If necessary, applicants will be asked to provide supplementary information.
-Negative admissions decisions may be appealed using the procedure described in the Universities Act.
+Negative admission decisions may be appealed through the procedure described in the Universities Act.

-APPROVAL OF PERSONAL STUDY PLAN (PSP) AND APPOINTMENT OF SUPERVISOR(S)
+APPROVAL OF THE PERSONAL STUDY PLAN AND APPOINTMENT OF SUPERVISOR(S)